anomaly/prestans-docs/source/data_adapters.rst

 * Query the data that your handler is expected to return
 * Set the appropriate HTTP status code
 * Use the ``adapt_persistent_instance`` or ``adapt_persistent_collection`` from the appropriate package to transform your persitent objects to REST objects.
+* Prestans will query the registry for any children objects that appear in the object it's attempt to adapt.
 * Assign the returned collection to ``self.response.body`` to send a response to the client

+Each ``DataAdapter`` provides two methods:

+* ``adapt_persistent_collection`` which iterates over a collection of persistent objects to a collection of REST models
+* ``adapt_persistent_instance`` which iterates over an instance of a persistent object to a REST model

 .. code-block:: python